amildahl/amdddc-windows/README.md

-### AMD ONLY

 > [!IMPORTANT]
+> This utility will **_only_** work with an AMD GPU!
+>
+> If you're using an Nvidia GPU, see [this project](https://github.com/kaleb422/NVapi-write-value-to-monitor) for using NVapi.
+>
-> This utility will only work with an AMD GPU.
-See [this project](https://github.com/kaleb422/NVapi-write-value-to-monitor) if you're using an nVidia GPU.
-If you're using Intel, you could watch [this issue](https://github.com/rockowitz/ddcutil/issues/100) to see if someone writes a utility for you.
+> If you're using Intel, you could watch [this issue](https://github.com/rockowitz/ddcutil/issues/100) to see if someone writes a utility.

+> [!Warning]
+> This utility sends data over the i2c bus.
+Use at your own risk.

 ### Description